 Hyperthermia is a safe and highly effective cancer treatment

-Several patients featured in the story had no expectation of survival before hyperthermia
+Several patients featured in the story did not expect survival before hyperthermia

 Excellent adjunct treatment for Brachytherapy with similar treatment planning

 We have added English language captions to the video series.
-This is an excellent opportunity to share this life-saving information on your social media websites.
+Language captioning is an excellent opportunity to share this life-saving information on your social media websites.
 The more individuals that learn about this treatment, the more lives we can change.

 You can help more people survive cancer.
 Share this story.
 Shed some light that there are hyperthermia treatment protocols for most cancers that have solid tumors.
 Tell people that hyperthermia was once an ancient medical treatment, or that it uses some of the most advanced image-guided technology in medicine.
-Tell them there are 30 years of scientifically proven evidence, it has FDA approval, its available in university hospitals and cancer centers in this country and can be covered by insurance.
-Tell them there is a map that will show them where the closest center is located.
+Tell them there are 30 years of scientifically proven evidence; it has FDA approval, its available in university hospitals and cancer centers in this country, and can be covered by most insurance.
+There is a map on pyrexar.com that will show them where the closest center is located.
 It is that simple.

 Pyrexar is working very hard to bring innovation to our products.
 But nothing is more important than sharing the message of hope that hyperthermia treatment can bring to cancer patients.
 Although there is a long, successful history of this therapy, few Americans know about it.
 We want to know why?

 Although hyperthermia system sales have been accelerating in the last two years in Asia, Europeans have had a long history of using this technology.
-In part 4 we meet Professor Dr. Peter Wust of Charité Universitätsmedizin Berlin who has been treating patients with hyperthermia for over three decades.
-The team at Charité are the world's leading experts in this type of cancer treatment.
+In part 4, we meet Professor Dr. Peter Wust of Charité Universitätsmedizin Berlin, who has been treating patients with hyperthermia for over three decades.
+The team at Charité is the world's leading experts in this type of cancer treatment.
 You can learn more about the treatment options at the Charité in their patient brochure.

 In Part 3 of the hyperthermia news report, produced by Salt Lake City's ABC station Good4Utah, we meet Randy.
-Randy is a great example of what hyperthermia could do for cancer patients around the world.
+Randy is an excellent example of what hyperthermia could do for cancer patients around the world.
 Randy was diagnosed with rectal cancer that had metastasized to his colon and lungs.
 The tumor was too large to be surgically removed.
-As in most cases with cancers this advanced, the doctor's tried to make the patient comfortable with pain killers and recommended hospice care.
+As in most cases with cancers this advanced, the doctors tried to make the patient comfortable with pain killers and recommended hospice care.
 I cannot imagine what that must feel like to hear that your life is at its end.

 But Randy had an advocate in his sister and, through an internet search, found Dr. Hayes of Gamma West Cancer Services.
-Dr. Hayes had a plan, treat the primary tumor with brachytherapy and hyperthermia to provided the best outcome.
-Not only did the treatment shrink the primary tumor and kill the cancer, but also the other tumors continue to shrink or have completely disappeared.
+Dr. Hayes had a plan, treat the primary tumor with brachytherapy and hyperthermia to providing the best outcome.
+Not only did the treatment shrink the primary tumor and kill cancer, but also the other tumors continue to shrink or have disappeared entirely.
 Randy has a new lease on life.

 I want to repeat this point.
 The primary tumor was treated with brachytherapy radiation and interstitial hyperthermia.
 The metastatic sites of the colon and lung received no treatment, no radiation, and no chemotherapy.
 How did the other cancers disappear?
 Immune Modulation.
-Hyperthermia restarted the immune systems ability to recognize the cancer.
-Any stray cancer cells that may find a new stronghold in the body were attacked by the body's own immune system.
+Hyperthermia restarted the immune systems' ability to recognize cancer.
+The body's immune system attacked any stray cancer cells that may find a new stronghold in the body.

-Part 2 of the ABC News series visits two patients with life threatening recurrent cancers.
+Part 2 of the ABC News series visits two patients with life-threatening recurrent cancers.
 In this installment, we meet Jack, an avid race car driver whose prostate cancer returned after treatment two years ago.
-Jack understands the devastating effects of cancer, he lost four siblings to the disease.
-Jack approached his cancer treatment like he approached racing, he planned to win.
+Jack understands the devastating effects of cancer; he lost four siblings to the disease.
+Jack approached his cancer treatment as he approached racing; he planned to win.
 Jack is a winner, thanks to his willingness to seek out the best treatment solution, even though far away from home.

 Meet Nicole, faced with the recurrence of an aggressive head/neck cancer.
 One solution was to remove her tongue to save her life.
-Luckily she found Dr. Hayes who offered a different solution.
+Luckily she found Dr. Hayes, who offered a different answer.
 Using brachytherapy and hyperthermia, Nicole kept her tongue and her ability to speak and swallow normally.
-Both patients are now one year cancer free.
+Both patients are now one-year cancer-free.

-The ABC affiliate in Salt Lake City, Utah has produced a five-part series on the resurgence of hyperthermia in the treatment of cancer.
-Part 1 of 5 aired this evening and features the Pyrexar BSD-500 Interstitial Hyperthermia System used as an adjunct to brachytherapy in the treatment of advanced recurrent prostate cancer.
+The ABC affiliate in Salt Lake City, Utah, has produced a five-part series on the resurgence of hyperthermia in the treatment of cancer.
+Part 1 of 5 aired this evening and featured the Pyrexar BSD-500 Interstitial Hyperthermia System used as an adjunct to brachytherapy in the treatment of advanced, recurrent prostate cancer.
 Reporter Surae Chinn - @suraechinn asks Dr. Hayes of Gamma West Cancer Services to explain how he and his team use hyperthermia to improve cancer outcomes.
 See the video and full transcript at www.Good4Utah.com

-It is important to share these stories as hyperthermia has proven to change lives and extend life.
+It is essential to share these stories as hyperthermia has proven to change lives and extend life.

 We just returned from Taiwan after attending the TASTRO - Taiwan Society for Therapeutic Radiology and Oncology annual conference.
 The event was held at the Tiangong Hall in the Kaohsiung Junhong Hotel in Kaohsiung City.
-Presenters at the two day conference covered a range of topics including the Best of ASTRO topics (Head and Neck Cancer, Abdomen/Pelvis, Chest).
-We also enjoyed the presentation on the use of brachytherapy in early stage breast cancer.
-We believe that interstitial hyperthermia, and the immune response trigger of heat, can play an important role in this treatment protocol.
+Presenters at the two-day conference covered a range of topics, including the Best of ASTRO topics (Head and Neck Cancer, Abdomen/Pelvis, Chest).
+We also enjoyed the presentation on the use of brachytherapy in early-stage breast cancer.
+We believe that interstitial hyperthermia, and the immune response trigger of heat can play an essential role in this treatment protocol.
 But the main focus of the event centered around proton therapy.